stufi04/CreditsDashboard/README.md

 - I haven't added any tests here yet
 - I like to have separation of concerns, ideally I would have components be presentational, and let logic be in hooks; for simplicity, I just implemented everything in one place here
 - we can use React Query for working with the REST API
+- we could add a spinner to indicate the data is loading as currently is't not a great user experience